cdvelop/tinyreflect/README.md

 Minimal Go reflect package from reflectlite, WebAssembly and TinyGo destination.

-It provides an **instance-based API with transparent caching**, optimized for performance in resource-constrained environments.
+It provides a **global function API** similar to Go's standard reflect package, optimized for performance in resource-constrained environments.

 ## Why?